Niraj-Mittapelly/Buisness-Insights-360/README.md

 The company recently suffered an unanticipated loss when it opened a store in America.
 This decision was made based on surveys, gut feeling, and some Excel analysis.
 Additionally, the company's competitors have a small number of analytics teams who do analysis and make data-driven decisions.
 Thus, AltiQ Hardware's only remaining choice to improve its industry survival is to expand its analytics staff in order to make data-driven decisions and insights in the future.

-At the project kickoff meeting, you should clarify the purpose and nature of the project as well as any other queries you may have.

 ## Data importing into PowerBi

 Since this project uses a MySQL database, we must import the datasets from the database into PowerBi by entering the database access credentials.